January 8, 2024 •

 The order requires federal contractors to pay a minimum wage for employees working on or in connection with a federal government contract.

-Tipped employees performing work on or in connection with contracts covered by Executive Order 14026 must be paid a minimum cash wage of $13.75 per hour.
+This applies to tipped employees performing work on or in connection with contracts covered by Executive Order 14026.

 If a state or municipality has a higher minimum wage, the Executive Order does not excuse noncompliance with the laws requiring the higher wage.